-The City commenced the preparation of the draft LPSP and LTCPP in 2019.
 Step 1 was to understand the Leederville Precinct from a technical perspective through desktop research and site visits, culminating in a detailed SWOT Analysis.

 Step 2 was to inform the community and key stakeholders of the findings to determine if these matched with community personal experiences and knowledge.
 This provided further context, history and information about the current use of the precinct.
-A preliminary consultation was undertaken titled Design Leederville in 2019 and resulted in Outcomes of Design Leederville 2019 and the Opportunity and Constraints mapping.

 One of the major stakeholders involved since the start of the projects is Leederville Connect, the local Town Team.
-Leederville Connect's involvement has been invaluable in providing early input from the perspective of business owners, residents, and experts.
+Leederville Connect's involvement has been invaluable in providing early input from the perspective of business owners, residents and experts.
 Leederville Connect and its Design sub-committee has put together several design resources which evolve over time.
 This includes Leederville Narrative, Good ideas for Leederville, Leederville's Character and Shared Spaces, Social Infrastructure in Leederville, Leederville's User Experience and Making Good Places.
 The Design Resources helped inform new design proposals and convey what is needed in the centre from the Town Team's perspective.